getify/You-Dont-Know-JS/scope-closures/ch7.md

 );
 ```

-The BLUE(2) `studentID` reference is actually inside the ORANGE(4) scope rather than the GREEN(3) scope of `greetStudent(..)`.
-The consequence here is that this arrow function passed as a callback to the array's `find(..)` method has to hold the closure over `studentID`, rather than `greetStudent(..)`.
+The BLUE(2) `studentID` reference is actually inside the ORANGE(4) scope rather than the GREEN(3) scope of `greetStudent(..)`; also, the `student` parameter of the arrow function is ORANGE(4), shadowing the GREEN(3) `student`.

-That's not of too much consequence, as everything still works as expected.
+The consequence here is that this arrow function passed as a callback to the array's `find(..)` method has to hold the closure over `studentID`, rather than `greetStudent(..)` holding that closure.
+That's not too big of a deal, as everything still works as expected.
 It's just important not to skip over the fact that even tiny arrow functions can get in on the closure party.

 ### Adding Up Closures

-Let's examine one of the canonical examples most often cited for closure:
+Let's examine one of the canonical examples often cited for closure:

 ```js
 function adder(num1) {